Film about massacre of Jews touches nerve in Poland

-WARSAW A film about a Polish village whose residents help massacre their Jewish neighbours in World War Two has forced Poles to confront one of the most troubling episodes of their past.
+WARSAW A film about a Polish village whose residents help massacre their Jewish neighbors in World War Two has forced Poles to confront one of the most troubling episodes of their past.

 Most historians take the view that during the war the vast majority of Christian Poles were victims of the Nazi aggression that killed millions of Jews.
 There are many documented cases of Poles risking their lives to save Jews from Nazi death camps.